-- 1. Configuration in the Editor: - Combined element with value status 0.0
+- 1. Configuration in the Editor:

+- ▶ Combined element with value status 00

-Line color from ALC active
+- ▶ Line color from ALC active

-- 2. Results in the following in Runtime:
+- 2. Produces the following in the Runtime with:

-- Source color: green
+- ▶ Source color: green

 - Color without voltage: white

-- Switch status: off/open (value 0)
+- ► Switching status: off/open (value 0)

 Combined element with value status 01 and colors from ALC: